brutchley9/password-generator/README.md

 # JavaScript Password Generator

 The purpose of this project was to allow the user to produce a randomly-generated password, given parameters entered by the user beforehand.
 This was done by utilizing resources like W3Schools and Mozilla to properly compile a series of variables and functions within javascript to produce this outcome.
+Various array techniques were utilized and bringing this application to a user-friendly and useful state, such as the push(), concat(), sort(), slice(), and join() methods.

+I enjoyed taking a deep dive into JavaScript and understanding the logic behind an application such as this one, which can produce a viable, safe and entirely randomized password based upon user selections through window prompts.
+Please be sure to try it out yourself, and open your Web Developer Tools tab in your browser to see how this code comes together!

 Screenshot of webpage:
 <img src="assets/images/module3image.png">